Sunday, April 29, 2007

 - Castle: Built in the twelfth and thirteenth centuries in the face western primitive fortification at the highest point of the hill, it is protected by an enclosure which galleries hoardings have been reconstructed.

-Visit Freestyle: The lists, instead of defense and movement between the two speakers, the basilica and inside the castle, exhibition spaces, the lapidary, the 3D model showing the construction of the city, the facilities contemporary art.
+Visits: Visit Freestyle: The lists, instead of defense and movement between the two speakers, the basilica and inside the castle, exhibition spaces, the lapidary, the 3D model showing the construction of the city, the facilities contemporary art.
 Free visit with paper or audio tour.

 - "Path Drive" of 40 minutes on the wall inside the castle at the theater.
 French, starts at a fixed time at 10:15 every joursEn English, German, Japanese and English as day and by reservation for groups